Tailoring your résumé for a management position

-Employers may receive hundreds of resumes for one position and often spend as little as a minute looking at each resume.
-Often after a quick look an employer will decide whether to reject your resume or spend more time looking over it with care.
+Employers may receive hundreds of résumé for one position and often spend as little as a minute looking at each résumé.
+Often after a quick look an employer will decide whether to reject your résumé or spend more time looking over it with care.
 It is very important to create a resume that can make it past the first brief reading that it might get.
-Your resume will have a better chance of being noticed if you have qualifications that the company is looking for.
+Your résumé will have a better chance of being noticed if you have qualifications that the company is looking for.

 Companies that hire management students generally look for students with:

-Knowing what information to exclude from your resume is as important as knowing what to include.
-This will also help with making more space available on your resume.
-Omit:
+Knowing what information to exclude from your résumé is as important as knowing what to include.
+This will also help with making more space available on your résumé.
+Omit the following.

 - What kind of job do I want?
 Or, what is the job for which I am applying?